Graduate School Readmission

 Readmission

-Returning students, sometimes referred to as former students or readmits, are students who previously attended A&M-Central Texas and wish to return to the university after sitting out more than one year.
-For graduate students who have been out for less than one year, see Reactivation Following Non-Attendance section below.
-Generally, returning students must follow the below steps in order to be considered for readmission to the university:
+Returning students, sometimes referred to as former students or readmits, are those who previously attended A&M–Central Texas and wish to return after sitting out for more than one year.
+Graduate students who have been out for less than one year should refer to the Reactivation Following Non-Attendance section below.

-2. Submit official transcripts from every institution since lasted enrolled at A&M-Central Texas.
+- Provide official transcripts from all institutions attended since last enrolled at A&M–Central Texas.

-Returning students who have not enrolled at any other college or university since last attending A&M-Central Texas will be readmitted to the university.
-Returning students who have enrolled at another college or university since last attending A&M-Central Texas must meet all general admission requirements.
+Returning students who have not attended any other college or university since last attending A&M–Central Texas will be readmitted automatically.
+Those who have enrolled at another institution must meet all general admission requirements at the time of readmission.

 Exception to Readmission Requirements

-In accordance with Texas Education Code § 51.9242 Readmission of Student Who Withdraws to Perform Active Military Service, A&M-Central Texas students who withdraw from the university to serve in active duty for the U.S. Armed Forces or the Texas National Guard are not required to complete the university application or pay an application fee if re-enrollment occurs within a year of separation from the military.
-For additional information, contact the Office of Recruitment & Undergraduate Admissions.
+In accordance with Texas Education Code § 51.9242, Readmission of Students Who Withdraw to Perform Active Military Service, A&M–Central Texas students who withdraw to serve in active duty for the U.S. Armed Forces or the Texas National Guard are not required to complete a university application or pay an application fee if they re-enroll within one year of separation from military service.

 Readmission after Academic Suspension